WASHINGTON – Sen. Chuck Grassley (R-Iowa) received a

 “In our meeting prior to his confirmation vote, Secretary Esper pledged to combat waste fraud and abuse at the Pentagon.
 He has a real opportunity to demonstrate that he is serious by immediately putting the screws to the Office of Net Assessment.
 The situation involving Professor Halper’s contracts is alarming and illustrates systemic problems within the Office of Net Assessment that has led to potentially millions of dollars in waste.”

-Grassley’s July 12 letter came after an audit that was released by the DoD Office of Inspector General (DoD IG), which Grassley requested in a
+by the DoD Office of Inspector General (DoD IG), which Grassley requested in a

 “The results of this audit are disappointing and illustrate a systemic failure to manage and oversee the contracting process.
 Time and again, DoD’s challenges with contract management and oversight are put on display.
 It is far past time the largest, most critical agency in this country steps up and takes immediate action to increase its efforts to stop waste, fraud and abuse of taxpayer dollars.”